-Upperside.
+UPPERSIDE.
 Male, dark brown.
-Anterior wing with seven yellow spots: one before and below the middle, three in an oblique transverse band beyond the middle, and three smaller ones before the apex.
-Posterior wing crossed longitudinally by a broad quinquefid band of yellow: the costal margin broadly white, not polished, dentated near the apex.
+Anterior wing with seven yellow spots : one before and below the middle, three in an oblique transverse band beyond the middle, and three smaller ones before the apex.
+Posterior wing crossed longitudinally by a broad quinquefid band of yellow : the costal margin broadly white, not polished, dentated near the apex.

-Underside.
+UNDERSIDE.
 Anterior wing opaque white, not polished: the costal margin and apex yellow, the nervures brown.
 Posterior wing pale rufous-brown, with nine spots and the band as above, yellow: the outer margin irrorated with yellow.

-Exp. $2\frac{\pi}{10}$ inches.
+Exp. $2\frac{3}{10}$ inches.
 Hab.
 Ecuador.
-In the Collection of W. C. Hewitson (Buckley).